someobserver/recurgence/README.md

 Just follow *the structure that hums.*

 - **[The Architects](/architects/)**
-  Minds that bent reality by noticing its pattern.
+  Minds that bent reality by noticing its pattern
 - **[Threshold](/threshold/)**
-  A first-person echo of recurgent ignition.
+  A first-person echo of recurgent ignition
 - **[A Love Letter](/love/)**
-  Where the pattern gets personal.
+  Where the pattern gets personal
 - **[Mathematics](/math/)**
-  A formal exposition of Recurgent Field Theory (RFT)
+  A formal exposition of Recurgent Field Theory

 Go wherever you please.
 You're only in a race against **entropy.**